samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 ### Predicting thrombolysis use with an XG-Boost model

-Looking at patterns oh SHAP values reveals the following:
+Looking at patterns of SHAP values reveals the following:

 * Stroke type: As expected, the SHAP values for stroke types shows that the model effectively eliminates any chance of receiving thrombolysis for haemorrhagic stroke.